 Direct Certification in the National School Lunch Program State Implementation Progress, School Year 2010-2011 Report to Congress

-This report responds to the requirement of Public Law 110-246 to assess the effectiveness of State and local efforts to directly certify children for free school meals.
+This report responds to the requirement of PL 110-246 to assess the effectiveness of state and local efforts to directly certify children for free school meals.
 Under direct certification, children are determined